Deuterated chloroform

-Deuterated chloroform, also known as chloroform-d, is the organic compound with the formula CDCl3.
+Deuterated chloroform, also known as chloroform-d and deuterochloroform, is the organic compound with the formula CDCl3.
 Deuterated chloroform is a common solvent used in NMR spectroscopy.
 The properties of CDCl3 and ordinary CHCl3 (chloroform) are virtually identical.

 Deuterochloroform was first made in 1935 during the years of research on deuterium.

 Preparation

 Deuterated chloroform is commercially available.
 It is more easily produced and less expensive than deuterated dichloromethane.
 Deuterochloroform is produced by the reaction of hexachloroacetone with deuterium oxide, using pyridine as a catalyst.
 The large difference in boiling points between the starting material and product facilitate purification by distillation.